bl1231/documentation/docs/source/colabfold.rst

    conda activate colabfold

-If this worked your shell prompt should look something like this with the name of the active conda environment in parenthses at the beginning of your prompt:
+If this worked your shell prompt should look something like this with the name of the active conda environment in parentheses at the beginning of your prompt:

 .. code-block:: bash